kitschpatrol/Cinder-Pango/readme.md

 Some fonts may not render correctly on Mac OS X, they'll just render as a default serif or sans instead of what you requested.
 I haven't tracked down exactly how / why this is, but as a work-around you can tell PangoCairo to render glyphs with Freetype instead of the native CoreText library by setting the `PANGOCAIRO_BACKEND` environment variable.
 There's a method in the API to do this globally:

 	CinderPango::setTextRenderer(TextRenderer::FREETYPE); // this works around some font issues on  mac

+The TextRenderer::PLATFORM_NATIVE (coretext) backend renderer leaks memory through _pango_core_text_shape, _pango_cairo_core_text_font_new and other methods.
+The TextRenderer::FREETYPE backend renderer is comparatively free of leaks.

 ### Xcode